GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 - #stay is the neutral action where the agent does not move away from its current location.
 - #forward means moving by a distance of $d$ meters in the current direction $alpha$.
 The step size $d$ must correspond to the distance between two adjacent grid points.
 - `TURN_LEFT` and `TURN_RIGHT` correspond to a quarter-turn rotation.
-In this case, only the orientation of the agent changes but not its position.
+In this case, only the orientation of the agent changes, not its position.
 A learned policy for this problem will be a probabilistic distribution $pi(dot | dot): cal(A) times Omega -> [0, 1]$ over this finite set of four actions.

 Although a continuous formulation would have been permitted by our audio simulator, choosing a discrete setting provides important benefits.